 - Harvard University - 2nd position internationally

-- University of Chicago - 9th position internationally
+- California Institute of Technology (Caltech) - 5th position internationally

 - Strong Asian community presence in the major American cities.

 - The guarantee of a world-class education.

 - The wide variety of research-centric science and technology courses.

 - Job-oriented management courses.

 - Large number of scholarships and fellowships offered by institutions and the American government.